webxrnl/webxrnl-meta/docs/code_of_conduct.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. info@.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. info@webxr.nl.

-Link to reporting guidelines: info@webxr.nl
+Link to reporting guidelines: https://github.com/webxrnl/webxrnl-meta/issues/new

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.